 What has changed?

 Enterprises invest a lot of money on endpoint security, yet are still infected by malware.
-It is extremely likely, given the current proliferation of threats, that malware is lurking on your network or PCs right now.
+While not as popular with end-users and small businesses, Security is still sometimes invested and subscribed to.
+There’s a common train of thought these days where most users don’t think they require security software but it is extremely likely, given the current proliferation of threats (Over a million new ones a day), that malware is lurking on your network or PCs at this very moment.
 Without a robust prevention and defence strategy, it is only a matter of time until you are infected and your identity, money, and information is stolen (if it hasn’t already happened).
 Unfortunately, relying only on antivirus methods leaves you open to a data breach and a world of hurt.

 What exactly does this mean?